-WhatsApp message about Sandakan intrusion false, says ESSCom
+Whatsapp message about Sandakan intrusion false, says ESSCom

 ESSCom Commander DCP Datuk Wan Abdul Bari Wan Abdul Khalid dismissed the message as totally false.

 “Nothing had happened as viralised in the audio.
-The public should disregard the Whatsapp message,” he told Bernama when contacted today.
+The public should disregard the whataspp message,” he told Bernama when contacted today.

 He also dismissed the possibility that a training exercise conducted by ESSCom could have been misinterpreted to be an intrusion.